boozallen/jenkins-templating-engine/docs/concepts/pipeline-primitives/keywords.md

 ### Global Variables

-Keywords can be used to define a `globals` variable accessible from the pipeline template and library steps.
+Keywords can be used to define a `globals` variable accessible from the Pipeline Template and Library Steps.

 ```groovy
 keywords{